brave/constellation-processors/README.md

-# Nested STAR Aggregator
+# Nested STAR Processors

-Server-side collector and aggregator for recovering data protected by the nested [STAR](https://arxiv.org/abs/2109.10074) protocol.
+Server-side collector, aggregator and data lake sink for recovering data protected by the nested [STAR](https://arxiv.org/abs/2109.10074) protocol.

 To be used in P3A Phase 2.